 Eating in the Street

 Against everything your Mom ever told you, we want you to go in the street.
 The Georgetown BID has worked with over 30 restaurants and the city to permit outdoor eateries – known as “Streateries” – at nearly 25 locations throughout the commercial district.
-One of the most unique is The Berliner, underneath the Whitehurst Freeway on K /Water Street across from Georgetown Waterfront Park and several trails.
+People-watch at one of the charming Wisconsin Avenue streateries, like Lutece (pictured above) or head to The Berliner for a unique experience underneath the Whitehurst Freeway on K /Water Street, across from Georgetown Waterfront Park and several trails.
 The industrial beer hall features German brats and beers, and an atmosphere that will make you forget you’re in DC.
 Prost!

 Getting Your Mind GLOWn